nchammas/flintrock/README.md

 [![Build Status](https://travis-ci.org/nchammas/flintrock.svg)](https://travis-ci.org/nchammas/flintrock)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/nchammas/flintrock)

-Flintrock is a command-line tool and library for launching [Apache Spark](http://spark.apache.org/) clusters.
+Flintrock is a command-line tool for launching [Apache Spark](http://spark.apache.org/) clusters.

 **Flintrock is currently undergoing heavy development.
 Until we make a 1.0 release, you probably should not use Flintrock unless you are ready to keep up with frequent changes to how it works.** Python hackers or heavy spark-ec2 users who are looking to experiment with something new are welcome to try Flintrock out and potentially even [contribute](https://github.com/nchammas/flintrock/blob/master/CONTRIBUTING.md).